cassidoo/book-rating-demo/README.md

    VALUES(1, 'The Martian', 'Andy Weir', 5), (2, 'Big Little Lies', 'Liane Moriarty', 5), (3, 'The Girl on the Train', 'Paula Hawkins', 3)
 ```

-The application should look like this when working properly:
+The application should generally look like this out of the box when working properly:

 ![screenshot](screenshot.png)